NEM (XEM) Price Reaches $0.12 on Exchanges

 Buying and Selling NEM

-It is usually not currently possible to buy alternative cryptocurrencies such as NEM directly using US dollars.
-Investors seeking to acquire NEM should first buy Bitcoin or Ethereum using an exchange that deals in US dollars such as GDAX, Coinbase or Changelly.
-Investors can then use their newly-acquired Bitcoin or Ethereum to buy NEM using one of the aforementioned exchanges.
+It is usually not currently possible to purchase alternative cryptocurrencies such as NEM directly using U.S. dollars.
+Investors seeking to trade NEM should first purchase Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as GDAX, Gemini or Coinbase.
+Investors can then use their newly-acquired Bitcoin or Ethereum to purchase NEM using one of the aforementioned exchanges.

 Receive News & Updates for NEM Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for NEM and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.